-Typically each “end” will last about 8 to 10 minutes.
-Social games are generally 8 to 14 ends in duration, so they can last up to two hours.
-In inter-club tournaments, which can take all day and involve three or four games, each game having fewer ends.
+Typically each end will last about 8 to 10 minutes.
+Social games are generally eight to 14 ends in duration, so they can last up to two hours.
+In inter-club tournaments, which can take all day and involve three or four games, each game would involve having fewer ends.
 In major tournaments, longer games are usually played and length depends on the format used.

 How does the game format work?

 Bowls can be singles, pairs, triples or fours.
 In singles and pairs, players usually roll four bowls; in triples, three; and in fours, two.
 More recent variations of the game reduce the number of bowls in pairs to three and in triples to two.
-Except in singles there is a skip, a lead and other players [a vice in triples and a second and vice in fours].
-The skip sets strategy, calls for specific shots and bowls last.
-Games have a pre-determined number of ends except singles, which can be played either as ‘sets’ or as the first to 21 points.
+Except in singles, there is a skip, a lead and other players - a vice in triples and a second and vice in fours.
+The skip sets strategy, calls for specific shots and is the last player to bowl.
+Games have a pre-determined number of ends except singles, which can be played either as sets or as the first to 21 points.

 Who rolls their bowls first?

 A coin toss determines who bowls first in the first end.
 After that the team that wins the end bowls first in the next end.